Powerlearnproject/se-day1-assignment-Cynthia-M-M/README.md

 ##Define prompt engineering and discuss its importance in interacting with AI models?
- >prompt engineering is the act of crafting concise efficient prompts to help AI models output wanted response in the first prompt.
+ >prompt engineering is the act of crafting concise efficient instructions to help AI models output wanted response in the first prompt.
     >it's importance:
    - Makes it easy for users to get relevant results improving their experiences.
    - increases flexibility due to ability to create prompts with instructions highlighting logical links and patterns.